 SGCT is committed to compliance with all relevant data protection legislation, and to ensuring that all personal information provided to us is handled properly.
 Any information provided on this application will only be used for the purposes of administering, monitoring, and evaluating the SGCT Grant Applications.

 We may also share personal information with Scottish Golf for the purposes of making decisions in relation to any SGCT grant applications and for data processing purposes.
-SGCT has entered into a data sharing and data processing agreement with Scottish Golf
+SGCT has entered into a data sharing and data processing agreement with Scottish Golf.

 Due Diligence